nhsevidence/head-of-software-engineering/README.md

 ## Stay connected to delivery work
 As a head of discipline, its important to still understand the problems and challenges facing the members of the discipline in order to provide leadership and support.
 This means working where possible with other developers to understand the challenges demanded by software delivery work in the delivery teams.

+## Make things fun
+Although work needs doing - it doesn't have to be boring.
+A little extra thought is all thats required to add a fun twist to most things, like a picture, a humourous description or theme for something.
+This can help to encourage engagement.